i-uchi/methylome-evolution/README.md

 - `origseq.gff`: Gene annotations in GFF format.
 Consistent sequence names should be used in `origseq.fna` and `origseq.gff`
 - `motif.data`: Methylation motifs generated from modificaiton data obtained by SMRT sequencing.
 The file should be tab-delimited, and the first four columns should contain: motif string, position of methylated base, motification type (m6A/m4C/m5C), and methyllation fraction.

+In addition, ortholog group information represented in the [DomClust](http://mbgd.nibb.ac.jp/domclust/) default (o0) format is necessary to create multiple sequence alignments.
+The name of this file shuld be specifeid as `orthogroup_file` variable in the `conv10b_all.sh` script.

-The package contains a sample dataset, which is part of the H. pylori methylome data used in the paper by Yoshida et al. See `orig_data` directory bundled with this package.
+The package contains a sample dataset, which is part of the H. pylori methylome data used in the paper by Yoshida et al. See `orig_data` directory and `core.sample.o0` file bundled with this package.

 ## Usage

-1. Preparation of the methylome alignment using the extended code.
+1. Preparation of the alignments for each ortholog group in both 4-base and extended-base coding.

 ```
 ./conv10b_all.sh
 ```

-The overall procedure consists of the following steps: 1) create methylome sequences, 2) extract 4-base and extended-base CDS sequences, 3) create 4-base alignments of the extracted CDSs in the `orig_align` directory, and 4) create the alignments with the extended code  in the `ali10b` directory.
+The overall procedure consists of the following sub-steps: 1) create methylome sequences, 2) extract 4-base and extended-base CDS sequences, 3) create 4-base alignments of the extracted CDSs in the `orig_align` directory, and 4) create the alignments with the extended code  in the `ali10b` directory.